-Last month, we have introduced Branching Logic in Micro Experiences.
+Last month, we have introduced Branching Logic in NextGen Experiences.
 Branching logic is used to show or hide follow up questions based on the user's response to the current question.
 You can use this feature to control the flow of questions in your Experience and make the overall data capture feel like a conversation.
 You can now show/hide any form field based on a logic driven by responses in radio choice or dropdown.
 Read all about it here.

 Updated granted rewards export and Export API (24 May 2021)

 If you are using Rewards capabilities to grant rewards to users, you may know that you can export details of users who have won from the Export area of your Experience.
 In the past, the export for granted rewards didn't include all the details collected via the form, it was a simplified version of the entry export.
 With this enhancement, you can now get all available information about the entrant who won a reward from one export and we have also added the possibility to retrieve redemptions data via the Export API.

 To learn more about our rewards capabilities, please visit this article.